Click here to Skip to main content

 Introduction

 The Windows Forms ErrorProvider control and the IDataErrorInfo interface provide a very powerful way to automatically validate objects and display errors.
 However, you may find the way that the built-in ErrorProvider displays errors to be somewhat limited.
 For example, rather than showing the built-in flashy red icon, you might prefer to show a MessageBox, or to change the background colors of invalid controls.
-This sample project provides a SmartErrorProviderBase class that allows you to hook in to the validation system and customise the way error messages are displayed.
+This sample project provides a SmartErrorProviderBase class that allows you to hook in to the validation system and customize the way error messages are displayed.

 Note 1: If you haven't used the Windows Forms ErrorProvider or the IDataErrorInfo interface, refer to my previous article on Delegates and Business Objects.